If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Introduction Cutscene

-The two screens which precede the opening cutscene were changed during the game's localization.
-In the first, the copyright dates were updated.
-As for the "Game Freak presents" screen, the "presents" graphic doesn't appear for some odd reason, despite it still being found in the VRAM.
+The two screens preceding the opening cutscene were updated during localization.
+The copyright dates were updated, and on the "Game Freak PRESENTS" screen, the "PRESENTS" graphic was removed, despite it loading into VRAM.

 Japan International